sx2022/sx2022/README.md

 ### Hi there 👋
 🔭 Undergraduate student at Imperial
+😄 happy

 <!--
 **sx2022/sx2022** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.